creaton-io/pds/README.md

 # PDS

-Welcome to the repository for the official Bluesky PDS (Personal Data Server).
+Welcome to the repository for the official Bluesky PDS (Personal Data Server), modified for Creaton.
 This repository includes container images and documentation designed to assist technical people with hosting a Bluesky PDS.

 Head over to the [AT Protocol PDS Admins Discord](https://discord.gg/e7hpHxRfBP) to chat with other folks hosting instances and get important updates about the PDS distribution!